neetusuthar90/django-signal/README.md

 1. **Synchronous Signal Handling**: Django signals are executed synchronously by default.The demonstrate code is located in `myApp/signals/sync_Q1.py`.

+    **Explanation**:
+    The signal handler simulates a long-running task, causing the main thread to wait for it to complete.
+This synchronous execution is evident in the total time taken for user creation, which includes the duration of the signal handling.
+If signals were asynchronous, the user creation would finish immediately, and the signal handler would run independently.

 ```bash

 @receiver(post_save, sender=User)